When you’re living in Mexico and renting a house longer term or when you own a home here, you’ll need to manage your property’s electricity supply.

 Quote and coverage: Get a quote and arrange instant coverage online

-Electricity prices and bills in Mexico
+Electricity prices in Mexico

 Prices for electricity in Mexico are set by the government and vary each month.
 Also, the more electricity you use, the higher your rate is per kwH consumed.
 This is done to help low-income families and to encourage users generally to conserve energy, by penalizing higher energy consumers and rewarding lower energy consumers with generous subsidies.